HCL-CDP-TA/interact-web-sdk/README.md

 - `createBatch()` - Create batch builder for multiple operations
 - Execute multiple API calls in a single request for optimal performance
+- **Note**: Batch operations execute commands sequentially on the server.
+Session management options in individual batch commands are for API consistency but don't affect execution (the batch executes with the sessionId passed to `execute()`)

+#### Batch Builder Methods

+The BatchBuilder supports the same method signatures as the main client for consistency:

+- `startSession(audience, options?)` - Add session start to batch (modern signature)
+- `startSession(audienceID, audienceLevel, parameters?, relyOnExistingSession?, debug?)` - Legacy signature
+- `getOffers(interactionPoint, numberRequested?, options?)` - Add get offers to batch
+- `postEvent(eventName, parameters?, options?)` - Add post event to batch
+- `setAudience(audienceID, audienceLevel?)` - Add set audience to batch
+- `endSession()` - Add end session to batch
+- `execute(sessionId)` - Execute the batch with specified session ID

 ## Advanced Features